US announces $308 million in aid for Afghans as crisis grows

 International funding to Afghanistan was suspended and billions of dollars of the country’s assets abroad, mostly in the United States, were frozen after the Taliban took control of the country in mid-August.

-The decision by the U.S. and the international community not to recognize the Taliban government, which governed with a strict interpretation of Islamic law when it was in control from 1996 to 2001, has created a quandary for Western powers about how to provide enough aid without giving the Taliban legitimacy or putting money directly into its hands.
+The decision by the U.S. and the international community not to recognize the Taliban government, which governed with a strict interpretation of Islamic law when it was in control from 1996 to 2001, has created a quandary for Western powers about how to provide enough aid without giving the Taliban legitimacy.
+They hope that by giving money directly to independent aid organizations they’ll be able to keep it out of the hands of the Taliban.

 The lack of funding has led to increased poverty, and aid groups have warned of a looming humanitarian catastrophe.
 State employees, from doctors to teachers and administrative civil servants, haven’t been paid in months.
 Banks, meanwhile, have restricted how much money account holders can withdraw.